lapazolabs/lapazolabs/README.md

 ---

-*"Designing interactive systems where code, human cognition, and digital aesthetics converge."*
+*"Where code, archetypal symbolism, and human behavior converge."*